Phillies Vs Dodgers Prediction, Odds, Pick

 Time: 10:10 p.m.
 ET/7:10 p.m.
 PT

-TV: NBC Sports Philadelphia (Phillies) / SportsNet LA (Dodgers) / MLB Network
+TV: NBC Sports Philadelphia (Phillies) / SportsNet LA (Dodgers) / MLB Network, ESPN Plus

 Stream: fuboTV (Click for free trial)